tsuereth/glog/content/post/2026/03/16_clairobscur.md

 There are so many options and possible combinations, with intricate combat impacts - oh yeah, each character's combat tactics are completely unique!, reminiscent of [Final Fantasy VI](game:Final Fantasy III (1994)) - and many upgrade choices turn out to be worthless, or even objectively harmful.
 The staggering complexity discourages experimentation; once you find a configuration that "works," screwing with it doesn't feel worth the effort.

 And unfortunately, this leads to the combat itself becoming intensely repetitive, especially as battles get more frequent in the game's 2nd and 3rd acts.
-Both from overlong dungeons with the same enemies copied-and-pasted over and over again, and from gaps inbetween level expectations -- but like I mentioned earlier, *"a majority of [optional content] isn't accessible until the game's final act"*, so keeping your levels up with story expectations more-or-less requires some grinding.
+Both from overlong dungeons with the same enemies copied-and-pasted over and over again, and from gaps inbetween level expectations -- but like I mentioned earlier, *"a majority of [optional content] isn't accessible until the game's final act"*, so keeping your levels up with the story more-or-less requires some grinding.

 I really wish that Clair Obscur's parry and dodge and attack-timing interactions could make that combat more interesting, but these mechanics are *confounding* in their unpredictability.
 Enemy "tells" aren't very clear or consistent, enemy attacks include way too many hits, and the timing requirements are incredibly narrow.
 Much like I [once wrote about Mario & Luigi: Bowser's Inside Story]($SiteBaseURL$2017/12/10/bowsers-indigestion-story/):